raymondchua/raymondchua.github.io/_projects/mallorca_cycling_project.md

 </figure>

 My day began at the academy’s museum, which houses a collection dedicated to Rafael Nadal's storied career.
-While I had hoped for a deeper exploration into Nadal's early life and his initial steps into the world of tennis, the exhibits mainly focused on his professional achievements.
+While I had hoped for a deeper exploration into his early life and his initial steps into the world of tennis, the exhibits mainly focused on his professional achievements.
 From his Grand Slam trophies to his Olympic gold medal, each artifact was a testament to his dedication and skill.
-Despite the slight disappointment in the scope of the narrative, the display was still impressive, showcasing a wide array of memorabilia that painted a picture of his journey through the echelons of tennis history.
+Despite the slight disappointment at the lack of narrative, the display was still impressive, showcasing a wide array of memorabilia that painted a picture of his journey through his heights in tennis history.

 ### A Tennis Enthusiast’s Paradise